 - It is the responsibility of the postdoc to obtain the required valid legal documentation from Citizenship and Immigration Canada.

-- New postdoctorals who hold a spousal open work permit should note that the Ministry of Education, Leisure and Sport (MELS) does not recognize spousal open work permits for postdoctoral registration, although they may accept a spousal work permit for your initial postdoctoral registration for a very short period of time.
+- New postdoctoral fellows who hold a spousal open work permit should note that the Ministry of Education, Higher Education and Reserach (MESRS) does not recognize spousal open work permits for postdoctoral registration, although they may accept a spousal work permit for your initial postdoctoral registration for a very short period of time.
 The holder of a spousal work permit must obtain their own work permit, following the procedures listed above, immediately following their initial registration.

 Renewing your work permit